splitio/python-client/doc/source/introduction.rst

 Notice that you're going to need a **different API key** than the one used for the production environments.

+.. _redis_support:
 Redis support
 -------------

-For environments that restrict the usage of threads or background tasks, it is possible to use the Split.io client with a Redis backend.
+For environments that restrict the usage of threads or background tasks, it is possible to use the Split.io client with a `Redis <http://redis.io>`_ backend.
+Right now we only support Redis version 2.6 or later and we use the Python `redis <https://pypi.python.org/pypi/redis/2.10.5>`_ library to establish connections to the instances.

 Before you can use it, you need to install the ``splitio_client`` with support for redis: ::